-The Office of Information Technology (OIT) manages the administrative and academic information technology resources for Norfolk State University.
-OIT provides ubiquitous access to technology over a highly secured wired and wireless CISCO-based network, utilizing a gigabit fiber optic backbone for voice, video, data, and security.
+The information Technology (ITS) manages the administrative and academic information technology resources for Norfolk State University.
+ITS provides ubiquitous access to technology over a highly secured wired and wireless CISCO-based network, utilizing a gigabit fiber optic backbone for voice, video, data, and security.
 A port-per-pillow, computer labs, and wireless access are provided in all the residence halls.

-Enterprise Information The Systems (EIS) administrative computing unit includes the Student Information System (Datatel/Colleague), the Financial Administration System (IFAS), and university web development.
-SpartanShield is a Datatel web-based tool for online registration, grades, unofficial transcripts, financial aid information, and online payments.
+The Enterprise Information Systems (EIS) administrative computing unit includes the Student Information System (Datatel/Colleague) and university web development.
+MyNSU is a Datatel web-based tool for online registration, grades, unofficial transcripts, financial aid information, and online payments.

-OIT also works closely with the Office of eLearning and the Division of Financial Services on Blackboard's course management and dining and vending systems.
+ITS also works closely with the Office of eLearning and the Division of Financial Services on Blackboard's course management and dining and vending systems.